hitoshi-watase/sercrod/docs/reference/directives/switch.md

 Expression evaluation:

-- Nablla evaluates the case expression with an extended scope that includes `$switch`:
+- Sercrod evaluates the case expression with an extended scope that includes `$switch`:

   - You can reference `$switch` directly inside the case expression if you need it.
   - All other data and helpers available on the switch host are also accessible.